Expert Fallacy is a human psychological phenomenon that is described as believing people only based on what they are

 The theory thus suggests, that human beings are well-trained to believe anyone looking like an expert and humans don’t look for the knowledge in reality.
 This also tells that humans can be easily fooled by using these fake experts or by paying some experts to talk certain language.

-In the online world Expert Fallacy come to the point on how one person projects oneself or how one is projected by others.
+In the online world, Expert Fallacy comes to the point of how one person projects oneself or how one is projected by others.

-Feminists very often use this psychological characteristics of human brain to fool us.
+Feminists very often use these psychological characteristics of the human brain to fool us.

 Based on this, Dr. Chittaranjan Behera who published this study on behalf of AIIMS raised false alarm in this Times of India report that gender-selective abortion (gender of a fetus can be determined after 12 weeks) was one of the reasons for killing the female fetus.

 Dr. Tulsi Patel who was mentioned in the article as “Expert” also reiterated this point and blamed patriarchal Indian mindset behind this.

 A point to be noted here is that abortion before 20 weeks of gestation period is legal in India and can’t be considered as a crime under feticide at all.
 If AIIMS report did point to any crime that was killing of male children above 20 weeks.
 Surprisingly, all experts and media was silent about that and completely suppressed the fact that the real danger was “feminism” that demand abortion to be a right to the mothers under the feminist propaganda of “My Body, My Choice”.

 Hence we see how Indian media create complete biased and one-sided public opinion about crime against women using “Expert Fallacy”.

-The general people also fall for this trap easily.
+The general people also fall into this trap easily.
 They tend to believe what experts say without applying their own brain.
 This conversation will make that clear –